sylaspg/grasp-continuum/README.md

   compilation options (e.g. build with debug symbols enabled) by using several out of source build directories.

-* With CMake, GRASP also supports parallel builds, which can be enabled by passing the `-j` option to `make` (e.g. `make -j4 install` to build with four processes).
+* With CMake, GRASPC also supports parallel builds, which can be enabled by passing the `-j` option to `make` (e.g. `make -j4 install` to build with four processes).

 * The CMake-based build allows running the (non-comprehensive) test suite by calling `ctest`